 There are no alternatives to breast milk fortification other than using formula milk to increase the calories and protein that your baby receives.
-If you have concerns about the consumption of animal products, please discuss with your baby's medical team.

 Consent

 Parental consent will have been obtained before adding BMF to maternal expressed breast milk on the unit.